There are so many brilliant UK travel bloggers…

 The unparalleled experiences, rare moments and genuine human connections feed her passion for exploration, which is hinged on learning cultures, eating exotic delicacies like sugar-fried crickets and living like a local wherever she goes.
 Jenny says she loves the world too much to let time go by without her next adventure planned.”

-Monica is one of my favourite bloggers and people on the list, if I’m allowed a favourite.
-She’s got a beautiful baby and life up in Chester somewhere and one of those French bulldog dogs that people like too.
-She’s all about the stylish travel and I don’t know anyone who enjoys Twitter chats more than her.
-We used to work together what seems like an age ago, but now we just talk a lot on Facebook Messenger instead.
+Her top UK blog all about the stylish travel and I don’t know anyone who enjoys Twitter chats more than her.
+We used to work together in social media what seems like an age ago, but now we just talk a lot on Facebook Messenger instead.